camunda/camunda-docs/docs/apis-tools/migration-manuals/migrate-to-camunda-user-tasks.md

 ### Task type differences

-Learn the differences between both task types and make an informed decision, and understand the new capabilities of Camunda user tasks.
-Refer to this table for important high-level differences of the two task types:
+To make an informed decision, you should understand the differences between both task types and the new capabilities of Camunda user tasks.
+Refer to this table for important high-level differences between the two task types:

 <table>
     <tr>